Hybrid Car: Facts and Tips You Should Know Before Buying

 - Fact: Now, advancements in technology with advanced electronic mechanisms allow most of the attributes of the high-powered cars to be applied in hybrid cars as well.
 The Lexus GS 450 H, Fisker Karma Hybrid, BMW GM two-mode system are known for their high-performance.
 Being fuel efficiency does not mean that hybrid cars are underpowered.

-- Fact: The manufacturers of hybrid cars give about 8 year warranty on the rechargeable batteries of hybrid cars.
+- Fact: The manufacturers of hybrid cars give about an 8-year warranty on the rechargeable batteries of hybrid cars.
 For example, Toyota gives 8 years/100,000 miles and Honda gives 8 years/80,000 miles on the battery pack and the hybrid system.
-In addition, the battery could exceed the warranty period.
+Also, the battery could exceed the warranty period.
 There is data that states that the battery of hybrids can last inordinately for a long time even under duress like in New York Taxis.

 - Myth: Hybrid cars need to be plugged in every night by using wall sockets or fuel cells or by going to any charging station.